stemila1/adversarial-frcnn/README.md

 Please follow the exact installation and download the VOC data as the Faster R-CNN Python code ([here](https://github.com/rbgirshick/py-faster-rcnn)).

+### Visual Object Dataset Converter
+The visual object dataset converter is a fork of a [fork](https://github.com/nghiattran/vod-converter) from [vod-converter](https://github.com/umautobots/vod-converter) with modifications to work with the LISA dataset.

 ### Usage

 To run the code, one can simply do,